digitoimistodude/air-cookie/README.md

 #### In separate javascript file

-If you have custom javascript files, in which you need to exceute code only after certain categories are accepted, there is custom javascript events available.
+If you have custom javascript files in which you need to exceute code only after certain categories are accepted, there is custom javascript events available.

-Each cookie category do get its own event, to which you can add event listener into.
+Each cookie category do get its own event, to which you can bind event listener into.

 ```javascript
 document.addEventListener( 'air_cookie_<category-key>', (event) => {